The problem

 Every month, condo managers in Brazil receive a dense PDF or Excel file summarizing the building’s finances.
 It covers everything from maintenance contracts to utility bills — but it’s structured for accounting, not for understanding.

 As a condo resident, I found it genuinely difficult to answer basic questions: Where did the money go this month?
 Which expenses are growing over time?
 Is that vendor charging us consistently?
-The data was there, but buried under rows of accounting codes and jargon.
+The data was there, but buried under accounting codes and technical jargon.

-After talking with residents and managers across two buildings in Rio de Janeiro, it was clear this wasn’t a personal frustration — it was a structural gap in how condominiums communicate financial health to the people who live there.
+After talking with residents and managers across two buildings in Rio de Janeiro, it was clear this wasn’t just my frustration — it was a structural gap in how condominiums communicate financial health to residents.

 Working with design partners